Eduardo-Vilas-Boas/Portfolio/README.md

 ## Built With

-My personal portfolio <a href="https://soumyajit.vercel.app/" target="_blank">soumyajit.tech</a> which features some of my github projects as well as my resume and technical skills.<br/>
+My <a href="https://eduardo-vilas-boas.github.io/Portfolio/" target="_blank">personal portfolio</a> which features some of my github projects as well as my resume and technical skills.<br/>

 This project was built using these technologies.